 Some might say that propositions about the future have no truth values yet.
 But if propositions about the future have no truth values then arguments that make future predictions would be impossible since all the propositions in an argument are truth claims.
 Richard Taylor provides a helpful elaboration in his book Metaphysics (Prentice Hall, 1992): “A prediction, to be sure, must await fulfillment, but it does not thereupon for the first time acquire its truth.
 Indeed, had it not been true from the start, it could not have been fulfilled, nor its author congratulated for having it right.
 Fulfillment is nothing but the occurrence of what is correctly predicted” (66).

-Moreover, many of us think it was true before humans existed that pure water freezes at 32 degrees F. Did the proposition ‘pure water freezes at 32 degrees F’ become true only when it was discovered or stated to be true?
+Moreover, many of us think it was true before humans existed that pure water freezes at 0 degrees Celsius.
+Did the proposition ‘pure water freezes at 0 degrees Celsius’ become true only when it was discovered or stated to be true?
 If the answer is no then the omnitemporality of truth can help us make sense of our intuition (for more on the inhuman grounds of truth, go here).

-But perhaps most importantly, if we think truth is something that can change with changing circumstances then we run the risk of endorsing a form of relativism where “truth”, rather than being something objective, is nothing but the opinion of a certain individual or group of people.
+But perhaps most importantly, if we think truth is something that can change with changing circumstances then we run the risk of endorsing a form of relativism where “truth”, rather than being something objective, is nothing but the opinion of a certain individual or group of people that can change over time and place.
 Once relativism about the truth is accepted then there is no objective foundation for critique of any sort.
 But the omnitemporality of truth allows us to avoid this consequence.

 Go here for some notes on the correspondence theory of truth.